Sudanese Journalists Syndicate: History

 In August 2022, the Sudanese Journalists Syndicate held elections in Khartoum, electing Abdelmonim Abu Idris, an Agence France-Presse journalist, as the new chair.
 The election committee allowed electronic voting, a first in Sudan, with 1,100 journalists voting from Sudan and 150 from outside.
 Despite the General Registrar of Sudanese Labour Organisations declaring the syndicate's establishment "illegal", the Unified Physicians’ Office and the Sudanese Teachers Committee supported the syndicate, citing international conventions ratified by Sudan supporting freedom of work and union organisation.

 The Sudanese Journalists Syndicate was re-established after 33 years after it was dissolved in 1989 after Omar al-Bashir coup d'état.

 However, the syndicate is facing opposition from the Registrar of Labor Organizations and some journalists affiliated with the toppled regime.
 The Registrar refused to approve the syndicate's documents and structures, citing violations of the Trade Union Law of 2010.
-Despite this, the syndicate, led by Abdulmoniem Abu Idrees, is determined to continue its work and confront the decision, drawing its legitimacy from Agreement No. 87 regarding freedom of association, which Sudan ratified under Law No. 1 of 2021.
+Despite this, the syndicate, led by Abdelmonim Abu Idries, is determined to continue its work and confront the decision, drawing its legitimacy from Agreement No. 87 regarding freedom of association, which Sudan ratified under Law No. 1 of 2021.

 The SJS rejected Israel–Sudan normalisation agreement that was signed in 2022.